Assistant Professor

 Teaching Areas:

-Prior to joining the LBJ School, Elizabeth Bell was an Assistant Professor in Miami University’s Department of Political Science and an Assistant Professor at the Askew School of Public Administration and Policy at Florida State University.
-She also served as an Associate Fellow and Academic Affiliate for the Office of Evaluation Sciences (OES), formerly known as the White House Social and Behavioral Sciences Team from 2020-2024.
-In her work with OES, she designed and implemented randomized control trials aimed at reducing administrative burden in federal programs and increasing access to federal programs for vulnerable populations.
+Prior to joining the LBJ School, she was an Assistant Professor in Miami University’s Department of Political Science and an Assistant Professor at the Askew School of Public Administration and Policy at Florida State University.
+She also served as an Associate Fellow and Academic Affiliate for the Office of Evaluation Sciences (OES) from 2020-2024.
+In her work with OES, she designed and implemented randomized control trials aimed at reducing unnecessary hassles in federal programs and increasing access to federal programs for vulnerable populations.
+Professor Bell has developed researcher-practitioner partnerships with a wide range of federal, state, and local governments including the Department of Education, Small Business Administration, Internal Revenue Service, Social Security Administration, the Oklahoma State Regents for Higher Education, and Tulsa Community College.
+Her work has been published in flagship journals including the Journal of Public Administration Research and Theory, Public Administration Review, Journal of Politics, and American Educational Research Journal.